vrdaveb/winlator/README.md

 * His integration was enhanced by [coffincolors](https://github.com/coffincolors/winlator) in Winlator CMOD fork which is now base for WinlatorXR.
 * Pico support and XR enhancement were brought by [Tobbe85](https://github.com/tobbe85/winlator).
 * Play for Dream support was brought by [EasonZxp](https://github.com/EasonZxp/WinlatorXR).
+* Content is maintained by [StevenMXZ](https://github.com/StevenMXZ/Winlator-Contents) who maintains it for Winlator-Bionic.

 ![WinlatorXR history](https://github.com/user-attachments/assets/947c4be7-fe9e-435e-92c9-9ca1d55bef79)